Five Step Process

 Within three weeks of the first consultation, you will be invited back for your first pocket baste fitting.

 This first step is all about posture and balance.
-Our Brand Ambassadors need to be sure of the hang of the suit before preceding with fit and form.
+We need to be sure of the hang of the suit before preceding with fit and form.

-Detailed notes, photos and recordings are taken of each season for quality assurance purposes.
+Detailed notes, photos and recordings are taken of each session for quality assurance purposes.

 After each fitting, the garments return to Rory’s workshop for the rip and remark.